 We impose no shipping and handling charges for e-Books, however, we are obligated by law to collect sales taxes and VAT charges in a VERY FEW jurisdictions for eBooks and hard goods.
 Our offices are located in California, USA, and purchases of products such as print books, shipped to locations within the state, may be subject to shipping charges and the state's sales tax.

-Our media distrubtion company accepts most major credit cards, including: Visa, Mastercard, Discover, AMEX, JCB, and Diner's Club.
+Our media distribution company accepts most major credit cards, including: Visa, Mastercard, Discover, AMEX, JCB, and Diner's Club.
 If you don't have a major credit card, or choose not to use one, we accept PayPal, and most Debit cards where your card has been approved for on-line purchases.
-For security reasons, DePrima.com does not store any credit card information in our servers.
+For security reasons, DePrima.com does not store any credit card information in our servers, so you will have to enter your payment information for each purchase.
+We recommend you add your purchases to a shopping cart and then complete the transaction just once.

 Purchases through DePrima.com can only be made online, 24 hours a day, 7 days a week.